 The Board of Architecture Review approved the design of the library on November 14, 2013 and of the first development phase (which includes the community room and plaza) on November 26, 2013.
 The BAR held a public hearing and approved the second development phase on March 27, 2014.
 The developer submitted the first building permit applications in 2014.
 In August 2014 the developer and City signed an agreement giving site control to the developer and allowing the developer to start site and foundation work.

 KCLA purchased its parcel of land from the City in May 2015.
 Soon after, KCLS selected Edifice Construction as the contractor and began construction.
 The library expects to open on April 29, 2017.

-In May 2015 the developer started grading the site and installing utilities and underground foundation infrastructure for Building B. In 2015 and 2016 the City completed consolidating the lots into developable sizes.
-In July 2016 the developer began grading and installing utilities and foundations infrastructure for Buildings D and E. The developer started construction on Buildings C and D. The developer expects to complete Building C in fall 2017, Building D in May 2018.
+In May 2015 the developer started grading the site and installing utilities and underground foundation infrastructure for Buildings A, B and C. In 2015 and 2016 the City completed consolidating the lots into developable sizes.
+In 2016 the developer began grading and installing utilities and foundations infrastructure for Buildings D and E. The developer started construction on Buildings C and D in July 2016.
+The developer expects to complete Building C in fall 2017, Building D in May 2018.
 The developer expects to complete Building E in summer 2018 and Buildings A and B in 2019.